The Talisman (King and Straub novel): Plot

-In rare instances (such as Jack's), a person may die in one world but not the other, making the survivor "single-natured", with the ability to switch back and forth, body and mind, between the two worlds.
-Jack is taught how to flip by a mysterious figure known as Speedy Parker, who is the twinner of a gunslinger named Parkus in the Territories.
-In the Territories, the beloved Queen Laura DeLoessian, the twinner of Jack's mother (a movie actress known as the "Queen of the B Movies"), is dying as well.
+In rare instances (such as Jack's), a person may die in one world but not the other, making the survivor "single-natured", with the ability to switch back and forth freely between the two worlds.
+Jack is taught how to flip by Speedy Parker, who he learns is the twinner of a gunslinger named Parkus in the Territories.
+The beloved Queen Laura of the Territories is the twinner of Jack's mother (who is known as the "Queen of the B Movies"), and, like Jack's mother, Queen Laura is dying.
+Speedy tells Jack that the Talisman is capable of healing both Lily and her Twinner.

+Jack sets off to seek the mystical Talisman in the parallel world, with help and encouragement from Speedy Parker.
+Arriving in the Territories, he encounters the sadistic Osmond, a henchman of Morgan of Orris, who is an enemy of Queen Laura.
+Morgan of Orris is the Territories counterpart of Morgan Sloat, the business partner who may have caused the death of Jack's father.
+Both versions of Morgan are hunting for Jack, and are aware of his nature.

-Jack sets off for the mystical Talisman in the Territories with help and encouragement from Speedy Parker.
-After running into a man named Osmond who works for Morgan Sloat's twinner, Jack leaves the village and heads down a road with the help of a soldier.
-Jack almost gets caught by Morgan in the woods and hides.
-The trees then attack Jack, nearly choking him to death and forcing him to flip back into the United States.
-Jack continues his journey through the U.S and gets a job working as a bartender in the fictional town of Oatley, New York.
-The owner, Smokey Updike, is ruthless and abusive towards Jack and holds him as a slave.
+Jack narrowly escapes being caught by Morgan of Orris and takes refuge in woods by the side of the road.
+But the forest is dangerous: sentient trees attack Jack, forcing him to flip back into this world.
+Hoping travel will be safer in his world, Jack continues his journey through the U.S. and gets a job working as a barback in Oatley, New York.
+The owner, Smokey Updike, is ruthless and abusive towards Jack and keeps him a virtual prisoner.